 Think about cross-pollination

-• If you have two varieties of sweet corn next to each other, they are likely to cross-pollinate and produce a hybrid.
+If you have two varieties of sweet corn next to each other, they are likely to cross-pollinate and produce a hybrid.

-• Some plants like beans can be planted only 10-20 feet apart from other bean varieties to avoid cross-pollination.
+Some plants, like beans, can be planted only 10-20 feet apart from other bean varieties to avoid cross-pollination.
+Others, like sweet corn, need up to half a mile between varieties.

-Seed Savers Exchange has an excellent guide to seed saving that tells you how many individual plants you should save seed from in order to maintain a variety, and how far apart your plants need to be from similar plants (such as the distance between two separate varieties of sweet corn).
+Seed Savers Exchange has an excellent guide to seed saving that tells you how many individual plants you should save seed from to maintain a variety, and how far apart your plants need to be from similar plants (such as the distance between two separate varieties of sweet corn).

 Many gardeners do not quite have the acreage needed to achieve these recommendations.
 Do your best, and you can always purchase new seed if you start to see problems with your saved seed.